Montreal Screwjob: Legacy

-The "Montreal Screwjob" remains one of the most high-profile double-crosses in the history of professional wrestling and the first heavily publicized professional wrestling double-cross since Wendi Richter lost the WWF Women's Championship to a masked Fabulous Moolah following a money dispute on November 25, 1985.
-It is perhaps the most controversial match in the history of the WWF, with the effects of its outcome being felt for over a decade later due to its notoriety and the infamous legacy it left in the company.
-Hart was ostracized by McMahon and later refused offers of induction to the WWF Hall of Fame.
-The documentary Hitman Hart: Wrestling with Shadows included footage of McMahon's conversations with Hart in which he affirmed the planned disqualification finish and expressed determination for Hart to exit "the right way" and as amicably as possible—McMahon did not know that the conversation was being recorded.
+The Montreal Screwjob remains one of the most high-profile double-crosses in the history of professional wrestling, and the first heavily publicized professional wrestling double-cross since Wendi Richter lost the WWF Women's Championship to a masked Fabulous Moolah following a money dispute on November 25, 1985.
+It is perhaps the most controversial match in the history of the WWF, with the effects of its outcome being felt for over a decade later due to its notoriety and the infamous legacy it left in the promotion.
+Hart was ostracized by McMahon and later refused offers of induction to the WWE Hall of Fame.
+The documentary Hitman Hart included footage of McMahon's conversations with Hart in which he affirmed the planned disqualification finish and expressed determination for Hart to exit "the right way" and as amicably as possible—McMahon did not know that the conversation was being recorded.
 In the recordings, Hart refused to drop the title to Michaels.

-The Montreal Screwjob's impact defined later storylines and rivalries.
-The WWF successfully tapped fan outrage at McMahon over the incident by creating the persona of "Mr. McMahon" — an authoritarian and arrogant heel boss who imposed his own will and authority on rebellious characters such as Stone Cold Steve Austin.
+The screwjob's impact defined later storylines and rivalries.
+The WWF successfully tapped fan outrage at McMahon over the incident by creating the persona of "Mr. McMahon"—an authoritarian and arrogant heel boss who imposed his own will and authority on rebellious characters such as Stone Cold Steve Austin.
 Within the storylines, McMahon "screwed" such wrestlers in order to hand the title to the performer of his choice.
 The "Bret screwed Bret" line inspired promos that McMahon made during his feud with Austin.
-At Unforgiven: In Your House, McMahon sat at ringside, placed strategically near the timekeeper, during Austin's title defense against Dude Love, which caused Austin to allude to the Montreal Screwjob during a promotional interview.
-At Survivor Series 1998—the first anniversary of the screwjob—McMahon's son Shane, a match referee, abandoned his on-screen rebellion against his father and allowed his father to screw Austin, by refusing to count Austin's pinfall against Mankind.
+At Unforgiven: In Your House pay-per-view event, McMahon sat at ringside, placed strategically near the timekeeper, during Austin's title defense against Dude Love (Mick Foley), which caused Austin to allude to the screwjob during a promotional interview.
+At the 1998 Survivor Series—the first anniversary of the screwjob—Shane, a match referee, abandoned his on-screen rebellion against his father and allowed McMahon to screw Austin, by refusing to count Austin's pinfall against Mankind (one of Foley's three characters).
 The McMahons then double-crossed Mankind in his main event WWF Championship match against The Rock later that night.
 Just as The Rock put the Sharpshooter hold on Mankind, McMahon called for the bell to be rung, even though Mankind did not submit.
 The Rock was declared the winner by submission and the new WWF Champion, fully re-enacting the Hart double-cross, this time with a switch between the respective face and heel characters.